PEI Broadband Fund for Residents

 You can view our frequently asked questions.

 This information is provided for information purposes and is not comprehensive or reflective of all Innovation PEI policies.
 Not all projects meeting the minimum assistance criteria outlined will receive funding.
-Please consult with an Innovation PEI for guidance specific to the situation.
+Please consult with Innovation PEI for guidance specific to the situation.

-Last updated: January 3, 2023
+Last updated: October 19, 2023